 The Daily Tar Heel is the student newspaper at the University of North Carolina at Chapel Hill and has served the community since it was founded on February 23, 1893.
-The nonprofit organization, which incorporated in 1989 as a separate legal entity from UNC, stopped taking student fees in 1993 and has since been funded by advertising revenue, thus making it both fiscally and editorially independent.
+The nonprofit organization, which was incorporated in 1989 as a separate legal entity from UNC, stopped taking student fees in 1993 and has since been funded by advertising revenue, thus making it both fiscally and editorially independent.

 The paper circulates 10,000 free copies each Wednesday during the regular academic year to about 200 distribution locations throughout campus, Chapel Hill, Carrboro, Chatham and Durham, making it the largest community newspaper in the area.
-It publishes bi-weekly on Thursdays during the summer sessions.
+It publishes a handful of editions during the summer sessions.
 The website, dailytarheel.com, draws 11,400 readers (unique visitors) on average per school day.

 The editor-in-chief oversees the newsroom operations and is ultimately responsible for all news and opinion content.
 The editor serves as the public face of the paper.
 The editor also hires the rest of the newsroom staff, which includes the print managing editor, online managing editor, enterprise managing editor, sports managing editor, multimedia managing editor, opinion editor and editors for each of the newsroom’s four other section desks.
-The editor is selected each April by an independent 11-member selection board generated by the board of directors for just that purpose.
+The editor-in-chief is selected each April by an independent 11-member selection board generated by the board of directors for just that purpose.

 The student advertising manager and a staff of about 25 are responsible for all advertising sales under the direction of the non-student advertising director.